oktadev/okta-blog/_source/_posts/2023-07-28-scim-workshop.md

 ## Add a SCIM file and create a scimRoute

 For maintainability, we'll aim to keep our SCIM implementation code in one place.
-Let’s create a SCIM file, scim.ts, in `apps/api/src`, and import it in `main.ts`.
+Let's create a SCIM file, scim.ts, in `apps/api/src`, and import it in `main.ts`.
 At the top of `apps/api/src/scim.ts`, you'll need to import Router to create a scimRoute to export to `apps/api/src/main.ts`.
 Copy paste the following code to the top of your apps/api/src/scim.ts file:

 ```ts
 import { Router } from 'express';